 The Land of Enchantment receives millions of visitors annually and is one of the go-to destinations for tourists in the USA.
 It mixes everything with teeming marketplaces, picturesque landscapes, and breathtaking deserts.

 The park provides senior discounts for adults 62 years and above.
-Additionally, seniors receive ranger-led tours discounts, including anyone with an access pass.
+Additionally, seniors receive ranger-led tour discounts, including anyone with an access pass.

 The park has two trails, the Natural Entrance Trail and the Big Room Trail.
 You shouldn’t attempt to embark on the Natural Entrance Trail if you have respiratory or heart conditions.